United Arab Emirates landscape

 • + 100% business ownership (no Emirati partner required)

-• + Family included: spouse, children of any age, and parents
+• + Family included: spouse, children of any age, and dependent parents

 • + Domestic helper visas easier